-With a new EP - their first fresh music in three years – tentatively slated for release through APF before the end of the year, it's going to get that bit more brutal round these parts as Corrupt Moral Altar look to cave your skull in.
+With a new EP - Patiently Waiting For Wonderful Things – released through APF at the end of 2020, it's going to get that bit more brutal round these parts as Corrupt Moral Altar look to cave your skull in.

 What the press are saying: